andersondav/CodePathiOS-SwiftTutorial/README.md

 # CodePathiOS-SwiftTutorial

+## Description
-## Intro to the basics of Swift for Purdue University's CodePath iOS Course.
+Intro to the basics of Swift for Purdue University's CodePath iOS Course.

 ## Topics
 1. Declaring Variables